 Illinois state Rep. Jeff Keicher (R-Sycamore)

-Illinois state Rep. Jeff Keicher (R-Sycamore) recently spoke out in support of the recent passage of a bill designed to consolidate all 649 downstate and suburban police and fire pension funds that are presently underfunded by more than $11 billion.
+Illinois state Rep. Jeff Keicher (R-Sycamore) recently joined Gov. J.B.
+Pritzker in touting the passage of a bill designed to increase investment returns of police and fire pension systems through consolidation.